litesync/react-native-litesync/instructions/INSTALL.md

 # Installation

 ```
-npm install --save react-native-octodb
+npm install --save react-native-litesync
 ```

-Then follow the instructions for your platform to link `react-native-octodb` into your project
+Then follow the instructions for your platform to link `react-native-litesync` into your project

 ## iOS